KVCobbs/What-Next-Workshop/README.md

 ##### A site you want to use.

 Perhaps the best thing you can build is a site that you wish existed.
 Maybe that's a brand new thing.
 Maybe it's a version of a site that you do use with more features or customized to the way you wish you could use it.
 Building a site you want to use stops you from trying to predict what will work well, and it will motivate you to keep working.
 Also, if it's something you want to use, that means that others will probably want to use it as well.
 That could mean that your site will actually have visitors, or that a prospective employee will be able to see the value in it.

-#### Get a coding buddy
-Coding with a friend or friends can increase your productivity the same way going to the gym with a friend can.
-You have someone to hold you accountable, especially in terms of making sure that you show up every day.
-Two sets of eyes on a problem are better than one, and you get to see new ideas and new bugs more often.
-Even if you prefer to work alone, try to stay in touch with your peers.

 #### Open source projects